 Brief Biography

-I am currently a postdoctoral fellow in the computer science department at the University of California, Berkeley.
-My supervisor is professor Dan Klein.
-Before that, I was a visiting researcher at Microsoft Research Asia, in the Natural Language Computing group.
+I am currently a research scientist at Google.
+Before that, I was a postdoctoral fellow in the computer science department at the University of California, Berkeley.
+My supervisor was professor Dan Klein.
 I did my graduate studies in computer science at the University of Pennsylvania.
 My advisor was the inimitable Fernando Pereira.
 Even further back, I graduated from Cornell University, where my undergraduate advisors were Claire Cardie and Lillian Lee.
-I am a Florida Blitzer, and I grew up in Fort Myers, in the vicinity of the Blitzer ducks.
+I am a Florida Blitzer.

 Interests

 I work on applications of machine learning to natural language.
 My research focuses in particular on learning compact, low-dimensional semantic and syntactic representations that generalize beyond lexical items.
-My co-authors and I have applied such representations to language modeling, part of speech tagging and sentiment classification, and I hope that they will one day be useful in automatic summarization and machine translation.
+My co-authors and I have applied such representations to language modeling, part of speech tagging and sentiment classification, and machine translation.

 Professional Activities